Lights, Motors, Action!: Extreme Stunt Show: Show

 The main show starts off with the "Ballet Chase," featuring a red "hero car" being chased by five black pursuit cars.
 This scene ends with the hero car jumping backwards off of a ramp, and the fifth pursuit car being blown in half.

 While the next scene is being set up, it is explained how they film the action.
 They also introduce the hero car driver, and explain how a second hero car, designed so that the driver faces out the back, was used for the backwards jump.

 The next scene, the "Blockade Chase," is set in a marketplace, with the car chase taking place around obstacles such as trucks and market stalls.
 The scene ends with the hero car driving up the back of a truck bed, over a second truck, and landing on an airbag.

 As the third scene is being set up, a driverless hero car is shown, and an audience volunteer is brought down to drive it via remote control.
 After the volunteer appears to lose control of the vehicle, it is revealed that the car actually does have a driver, who is hidden on the far side of the vehicle out of sight of the audience.

 The fourth sequence, the "Motorcycle Chase," begins with the hero running across the stage while being shot at by two villains on black bikes.
 He runs into a motorcycle shop and commandeers a blue bike, then is chased by the two pursuit motorcycles and three cars.
 The hero later switches to a jet ski, and eventually faces his pursuers on foot.
-This scene features a stuntman falling thirty feet from a building into an airbag, as well as the rider of one of the pursuit motorcycles catching on fire.
+This scene features a stuntman falling thirty feet from a building into an airbag and a florist driving a flower delivery van, as well as the rider of one of the pursuit motorcycles catching on fire.